brunorijsman/secure-grpc/README.md

 When you start the client, it sends a request to add two random numbers to the server, waits for the result to come pack, prints the result, and then terminates (the server keeps running).

-Use the `--help` command line option to see what command-line options are available and what their meaning is:
+Use the `--help` command-line option to see what command-line options are available and what their meaning is:

 <pre>